Jack Welch (American football)

-Jack Welch is an American football coach.
-He is the special teams coordinator and tight ends coach for the San Antonio Brahmas of the United Football League (UFL).
-Welch served as the head football coach at Kansas Wesleyan University from 1985 to 1986, Fort Scott Community College in Fort Scott, Kansas from 1987 to 1992, and Copperas Cove High School in Copperas Cove, Texas from 1994 to 2017.
+Jack Welch is president of Fort Scott Community College in Fort Scott, Kansas, but is better known for his career as an American football coach.
+Welch served as the head football coach at Kansas Wesleyan University from 1985 to 1986, Fort Scott Community College from 1987 to 1992, and Copperas Cove High School in Copperas Cove, Texas from 1994 to 2017.
+His most recent coaching position was as special teams coordinator and tight ends coach for the San Antonio Brahmas of the United Football League during the UFL's spring 2025 season.

 Coaching career

 Kansas Wesleyan

 Welch was the 17th head football coach at Kansas Wesleyan University in Salina, Kansas serving for two seasons, from 1985 to 1986, and compiling a record of 8–12.

 The results Welch produced at Kansas Wesleyan were considered a "turnaround" because the year before his arrival, the team had winless season.
 At the time, the program had the nations's longest losing streak in NAIA football.